connelhooley/TestHelpers/README.md

 There are two ways of configuring the TestHelper.

 ### Test Helper Instances
-So far we have seen usage of the static `TestHelper` class.
+So far, we have seen usage of the static `TestHelper` class.
 It is also possible to create a `TestHelperInstance` class that contains its own configuration.

 For example: